equinix/terraform-provider-equinix/examples/fabric/v4/cloudRouterConnectivity/cloudRouter2azure/two-connections/README.md

 `bandwidth` - bandwidth in MBs
 `aside_ap_type` - Fabric Cloud Router type
-`peering_type` - Peering type for the ECX Fabric Cloud Router on the a-side; typically PRIVATE `cloud_router_primary_uuid` - UUID of ECX Fabric Cloud Router on a-side `cloud_router_secondary_uuid` - UUID of ECX Fabric Cloud Router on a-side for secondary connection `zside_ap_type` - Z side access point type
+`peering_type` - Peering type for the ECX Fabric Cloud Router on the a-side; typically PRIVATE **Note: You can use one Cloud Router for both connections if you would like** `cloud_router_primary_uuid` - UUID of ECX Fabric Cloud Router on a-side `cloud_router_secondary_uuid` - UUID of ECX Fabric Cloud Router on a-side for secondary connection `zside_ap_type` - Z side access point type